Commitment to collaborative publishing

 - Laboratory personnel

-- Nurses, public health workers and social workers
+- Nurses, public health workers, social workers, social scientists

-- Administrators, development management officer and social economist
+- Administrators, development management officers and social economists

 - Logisticians and drivers